Solar tracker: Concentrator photovoltaic (CPV) trackers

-The physics behind CPV optics requires that tracking accuracy increase as the systems concentration ratio increases.
+The physics behind CPV optics requires that tracking accuracy increases as the system's concentration ratio increases.
 However, for a given concentration, nonimaging optics provide the widest possible acceptance angles, which may be used to reduce tracking accuracy.

-In typical high concentration systems tracking accuracy must be in the ± 0.1° range to deliver approximately 90% of the rated power output.
+In typical high-concentration systems, tracking accuracy must be in the ± 0.1° range to deliver approximately 90% of the rated power output.
 In low concentration systems, tracking accuracy must be in the ± 2.0° range to deliver 90% of the rated power output.
-As a result, high accuracy tracking systems are typical.
+As a result, high-accuracy tracking systems are typical.